open-telemetry/opentelemetry-specification/specification/concurrency.md

 **Instrument** - All methods of any Instrument are safe to be called concurrently.

-**Bound** - All methods of any Bound are safe to be called concurrently.
+**Bound Instrument** - All methods of any Bound Instrument are safe to be called concurrently.